The Sunlander: History

 This was further reduced when the luxury Queenslander commenced operating on the Brisbane to Cairns route.
 On 29 February 1992, a motorail service was introduced.
 The Queenslander was later merged in with the Sunlander to offer "Queenslander Class" accommodation on selected services.

 In 2014, the service was gradually replaced by the Spirit of Queensland using extra Diesel Tilt Trains.
 From 13 October 2014, the number of weekly services was reduced from three to one, with the last service departing Cairns on 31 December 2014.

 Route

-The route followed the North Coast line from Brisbane in the sub tropical region of South East Queensland through to the tropical north region.
+The route followed the North Coast line from Brisbane in the sub tropical region of South East Queensland through to Cairns the tropical north region.
 The train travelled the coastal strip between the beaches and the Great Dividing Range passing diverse country including the Glasshouse Mountains, the sugar cane country of North Queensland and the tropics beyond Townsville.

 Rolling stock

 The Sunlander was operated by M series carriage stock.
 From the early 1980s this was supplemented by L series stock.

 Motive power was provided by diesel locomotives throughout until the North Coast line was electrified in 1989 with the 3900 class operating the service south of Rockhampton.
 Following the cessation of electric locomotive working on the North Coast line, The Sunlander was again diesel hauled throughout.

 Following the reorganisation of Queensland Rail's freight operations in preparation for privatisation, the locomotives were provided by QR National.
 On 1 July 2014, this function was taken over by Queensland Rail.